RECAMO

 Research group of Tomáš Kazda

-Cellular immunity plays a key role in the eradication of tumors; however, tumor cells can escape the immune system in the process called immunoediting.
-In contrast, immunotherapy is a strategy to reactivate and induce the immune system's ability to recognize and kill tumor cells.
-Immunotherapy is therefore a very dynamic and promising method of anticancer treatment for many types of tumors.
+Cellular immunity plays a pivotal role in tumor eradication; however, tumor cells can evade the immune system through a process known as immunoediting.
+In contrast, immunotherapy is a strategy aimed at reactivating and enhancing the immune system's capacity to identify and eliminate tumor cells.
+As such, immunotherapy represents a highly dynamic and promising approach to anticancer treatment for various types of tumors.

-The actual interaction of immune and tumor cells occurs in the tumor microenvironment, which includes all cells as well as non-cellular components of tumor tissue and its immediate surroundings.
-Tumor microenvironment is characterized by acidic pH, hypoxia or low levels of nutrients, which are factors causing cellular stress, including the so-called "endoplasmic reticulum (ER) stress".
-Thus, it can be hypothesized that ER stress may play a major role both in the process of tumor immunoediting and in response to immunotherapy.
+The actual interaction between immune and tumor cells takes place within the tumor microenvironment, encompassing all cellular and non-cellular elements of tumor tissue and its immediate surroundings.
+The tumor microenvironment is characterized by acidic pH, hypoxia, or low levels of nutrients, all of which induce cellular stress, including endoplasmic reticulum (ER) stress.
+Therefore, it can be hypothesized that ER stress may play a significant role in both the process of tumor immunoediting and the response to immunotherapy.

 Therefore, our goal is to study the effect of ER stress on the immune status of the tumor, immunoediting and, last but not least, on the effectiveness of immunotherapy in renal and ovarian carcinomas.